 On May 25, the second division of II./Béarn Infanterie (6 coys including the grenadier coy) embarked at Lachine aboard 21 boats.

 In June, Webb arrived in New England.
-Meanwhile, Mackellar, an engineer of the army, estimated that the works at Oswego were incapable of defense.
-The Shirley's 50th Regiment of Foot had lost half its effective while wintering at Fort Oswego.
+Meanwhile, Mackellar, an army engineer, estimated that the works at Oswego were incapable of defense.
+The Shirley's 50th Regiment of Foot had lost half of its effectives while wintering at Fort Oswego.
 The Pepperrell's 51st Regiment of Foot quartered at Fort Ontario on the other side of the river had suffered less.
 During the same month, Shirley posted detachments in the newly built forts on the Mohawk River and at the Great Carrying Place.
 He also took into pay 2,000 boatmen, including many whale-men from the eastern coasts of New England, divided them into companies of 50, armed each with a gun and a hatchet and placed them under the command of Lieutenant-Colonel John Bradstreet.

 On June 4 and 5, II./Béarn Infanterie arrived at Fort Frontenac.

 On June 9, II./Guyenne Infanterie arrived at Fort Frontenac.

 On June 14, leaving 3 coys and the piquets at Fort Frontenac, II./Béarn Infanterie embarked for Fort Niagara aboard: